sinesy/GitBookLegacy/platform-for-gae.md

 ### Limitations

-GAE cannot be used in a flexible way as for GCE.
+GAE + Platform cannot be used in a flexible way as for GCE.
 These are the main limitations:

 * only **stateless web services** are supported.
 It means you have to design your javascript for GAE actions so that they can work without internal state linked to a user, but everything needed must be passed forward
 * **up to 10 queues** can be defined